bchwtz-fhswf/ruuvi.firmware.c/README.md

 * Tag the latest commit by using `git tag 1.0.0` - note: 1.0.0 is just a placeholder
 ## Build
 To build this project using docker, just execute the docker_build.bat file on windows or if you are using Linux or MacOS you just use the docker_build.sh file.
 Make shure you have bash installed on your MacOS or Linux system.
-You will then find a zip-file which contains all of the binaries.
+You will then find a zip-file which contains all of the binaries in your src/targets/ruuvitab_b/armgcc folder.

 ## Flash
 You may either use Segger-Studio or nrfjprog to flash your new firmware to your device.
-The corresponding command is:
+The corresponding command on Linux or MacOS is:
-`nrfjprog -f NRF52 --eraseall`
-`nrfjprog -f NRF52 --program src/targets/ruuvitag_b/armgcc/ruuvitag_b_armgcc_ruuvifw_default_<whateveryourtagis>_full.hex`
+`cd src`
+`make -j 16 ruuvitag_b && make flash`

+On Windows please consider to use any bash emulator like GIT-Bash.
+The builds are OTA-capable.